 EPA, on its own initiative, in accordance with sections 408(e) and 408 (l)(6) of the Federal Food, Drug, and Cosmetic Act (FFDCA), 21 U.S.C.
-346a, is establishing tolerances for combined residues of the insecticide imidacloprid, [[(1-[6-chloro-3-pyridinyl) methyl]-Nnitro-2-imidazolidinimine) and its metabolites containing the 6chloropyridinyl moiety, all expressed as parent, in or on bananas at 1.0 parts per million (ppm) and sunflower at 0.05 ppm.
-These tolerances will expire and are revoked on December 31, 2007.
-EPA will publish a document in the Federal Register to remove the revoked tolerances from the Code of Federal Regulations.
+346a, is establishing a tolerance for the combined residues of imidacloprid, (1-[6-chloro-3-pyridinyl] methyl]-N-nitro-2-imidazolidinimine) and its metabolites containing the 6chloropyridinyl moiety, all expressed as parent in or on pomegranates at 0.20 parts per million (ppm).
+This tolerance will expire and is revoked on December 31, 2008.
+EPA will publish a document in the Federal Register to remove the revoked tolerance from the Code of Federal Regulations.

-Section 408(l)(6) of the FFDCA requires EPA to establish a time-limited tolerance or exemption from the requirement for a tolerance for pesticide chemical residues in food that will result from the use of a pesticide under an emergency exemption granted by EPA under section 18 of FIFRA.
+Section 408(1)(6) of the FFDCA requires EPA to establish a time-limited tolerance or exemption from the requirement for a tolerance for pesticide chemical residues in food that will result from the use of a pesticide under an emergency exemption granted by EPA under section 18 of FIFRA.
 Such tolerances can be established without providing notice or period for public comment.
 EPA does not intend for its actions on section 18 related tolerances to set binding precedents for the application of section 408 of the FFDCA and the new safety standard to other tolerances and exemptions.
 Section 408(e) of the FFDCA allows EPA to establish a tolerance or an exemption from the requirement of a tolerance on its own initiative, i.e., without having received any petition from an outside party.

 Section 408(b)(2)(A)(i) of the FFDCA allows EPA to establish a tolerance (the legal limit for a pesticide chemical residue in or on a food) only if EPA determines that the tolerance is "safe."
 Section 408(b)(2)(A)(ii) of the FFDCA defines "safe" to mean that "there is a reasonable certainty that no harm will result from aggregate exposure to the pesticide chemical residue, including all anticipated dietary exposures and all other exposures for which there is reliable information."
 This includes exposure through drinking water and in residential settings, but does not include occupational exposure.
-Section 408(b)(2)(C) of the FFDCA requires EPA to give special consideration to exposure of infants and children to the pesticide chemical residue in establishing a tolerance and to "ensure that there is a reasonable certainty that no harm will result to infants and children from aggregate exposure to the pesticide chemical residue. "
+Section 408(b)(2)(C) of the FFDCA requires EPA to give special consideration to exposure of infants and children to the pesticide chemical residue in establishing a tolerance and to "ensure that there is a reasonable certainty that no harm will result to infants and children from aggregate exposure to the pesticide chemical residue. . . .